daniels290813/MLOps22/README.md

 Business clients in the field of insurance that use machine learning typically do so to improve their underwriting processes, fraud detection, and claims management.<br> By analyzing large amounts of data, insurance companies can build machine learning models that can identify patterns and trends that might not be immediately obvious to humans.<br> These models can then be used to make more accurate predictions about the likelihood of certain events occurring, such as the probability of a claim being filed or the likelihood of a policyholder experiencing a loss.<br> This can help insurance companies to make more informed decisions about which risks to insure and at what cost, ultimately leading to more efficient and effective operations.

+Developing machine learning pipelines in production can be challenging, and a framework has to be introduced.
+By providing deep introduction to Iguazio's community edition framework and creating a complex pipeline to help them derive insights, generate plots and do data exploration.
+A complax pipeline can help those companies to derive insights about their data features using feature selection and data reweighing, concluding what has to be emphasized when making a deal.
+Or the understand what samples are considered outliers in their data using outlier-detection, to detect what transactions are "suspicious".

 ## Scope
 **What data science solutions are we trying to build?**<br>
 As a solution to our research question, we aim to develop generic pipeline that will clean, preprocess and transform all data types.<br>